 Mac, this is state-of-the-art industrial engineering."

 Angel and Mac crept to the far side of the building.
 Angel explained that this was their OxyContin line.
 They had successfully penetrated the Medicare computer systems, set themselves up as a bogus hospital group, got in on the monthly group purchase of the popular drug, and then arranged for pharma companies to deliver drums of the stuff.
-They pay the wholesale price the government negotiated and then sell sell it to desperate clients at ten times that price.
+They pay the wholesale price the government negotiated and then sell it to desperate clients at ten times that price.
 The operation included metering the correct number of pills into plastic medicine bottles, applying the label, and packaging for shipment.

 "Mac, we shouldn't push our luck.
 Let's get out of here.
 I'll explain what else I know on the way back to the Loop."